Sign In / Sign Out

 A baccalaureate education should prepare students for a particular profession or advanced study and for constructive and satisfying personal, social and civic lives as well.
-In addition to depth of knowledge in a particular academic or professional discipline, students should also be broadly educated and develop the general intellectual skills they need to continue learning throughout their lives.
+In addition to depth of knowledge in a particular academic or professional discipline, students should also be broadly educated, including knowledge of transdisciplinary solutions to address interdependent economic, environmental and social challenges, and develop the general intellectual skills they need to continue learning throughout their lives.
 Thus, the General Studies requirement complements the undergraduate major by helping students gain mastery of critical learning skills, investigate the traditional branches of knowledge and develop the broad perspective that frees one to appreciate diversity and change across time, culture and national boundaries.

 Critical learning skills include proficiency in the use of language, mathematics and quantitative methods as tools for acquiring, renewing, creating and communicating knowledge.
 A broad education includes an understanding of the methods and concerns of traditional branches of knowledge — the arts and humanities, the social sciences and the natural sciences.
 Developing perspective requires historical, global and cross-cultural examination of knowledge of all kinds.